 It’s not easy to find a merchant to transact with but it’s not impossible, and if you’re out there looking for one, social media will have a solution before you’re back from making coffee.
 The internet is full of people willing to share their knowledge and help other people.

 Your level of involvement with crypto is your own choice.
-You can start with an exchange, a wallet, multiple coins, mining, coding your own wallet, doing payments via ham radio or maybe be the first person to build a satellite that mines in space, thus solving the cooling problem.
+You can start to build a blockchain, or start with an exchange, a wallet, multiple coins, mining, coding your own wallet, doing payments via ham radio or maybe be the first person to build a satellite that mines in space, thus solving the cooling problem.

 We have evolved to the point that usability is a given and decentralisation is a choice and maybe a birthright for children born post January 3, 2009.

 About the Author: Jesús Cedeño is a doctor turned cryptocurrency and blockchain enthusiast who loves sharing his thoughts on his website Crypto Coin Society to simply crypto in order to make it more accessible to the masses.